r5n-labs/vscode-react-javascript-snippets/README.md

 Every space inside `{ }` and `( )` means that this is pushed into next line :)
 `$` represent each step after `tab`.

+_TypeScript_ has own components and own snippets.
+Use search or just type `ts` before every component snippet.

+I.E. `tsrcc`

 ## Basic Methods

 |  Prefix | Method                                              |